cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Read_QC/PRJNA513845-eDNA/README.md

 There are still 19 differences between the forward and reverse read, but this makes it look like the primers should be either right next to the sequence (for the Mini_SH-E_F primer) or a little outside the sequence (for the common reverse sequence).
 However, it looks like the `ACTAAGAAGAAAGACATGGGCAA` sequenced on the reverse complement of the R2 read is the non-degenerate primer sequence match for this sample (for Mini_SH-E).

 There is also an NCBI Gene listing for [COX1](https://www.ncbi.nlm.nih.gov/gene/22164940) in *Oreochromis niloticus x Oreochromis aureus*, with a gene annotation in [NC_025669.1](https://www.ncbi.nlm.nih.gov/nuccore/NC_025669.1).

+---

+## Extra follow-up questions (to decrease space in follow-up comments)

+**Read Sequence / Length**:

+**1a)**  Raw Illumina reads from a run should all have the same read length.
+However, the uploaded reads have variable lengths.
+So, I don't believe the untrimmed and unfiltered FASTQ files were uploaded.

+In addition to wanting to check how often the adjacent barcode in the sequenced adapter for small fragments varies from the intended barcode (which relates to the hosting in a GitHub subfolder for an otherwise unrelated topic), I would like to see how often there are exact matches at the ends of the sequences for the different samples as a quality measure (and possible filter among the current sequences that I am comparing).

+**1b)** What does the degenerate nucleotide sequence “I” represent?
+I could find the [others]( https://www.bioinformatics.org/sms/iupac.html), but I apologize that I was not sure about that one.